coryan/coryan.github.io/about.md

 A husband, a father, a former rock climber, a former cross-fitter.
 This blog will likely deal mostly with my software development interests, so for those purposes:  a software engineering manager by trade.
-A sofware engineer by training and inclination.
+A software engineer by training and inclination.
 I currently work for Google, leading a few Site-Reliability Engineering (SRE) teams.
 Before that I worked for a decade in high-frequency trading leading a few software engineering and Ops teams.